Which Social Media Channels Should You Be On?

 Know what your customers and prospects are like?
 Great!
 Now it’s finally time to look at social media channels.

-We’ve done the searching for you and found great social media channels for you.
+We’ve done the searching for you and found some great social media channels for you.

 Let’s start with the 800 pound gorilla.

 Facebook is truly, astoundingly, enormous.
 According to Statista, Facebook has just about 2.9 billion monthly users worldwide.
 And that’s as of the end of the first quarter of 2022.
-Yes, that’s ‘billion’, with a B.
+Yes, that’s ‘billion’, with a B. Per Worldometers, in May of 2022, the world population is around 7.95 billion.
+Hence the number of monthly users works out to around 36.48% of all people.

 Facebook is so large that, even if your customers aren’t in its demographics at all you need to have a presence there.
 These are people such as children.
 Technically, the minimum age for Facebook is 13.
 But there are parents who look the other way and allow their underage children on the site.